Librarika/manual/docs/circulations.md

 	![Quick circulation form](img/circulations-quick-circulation-form-1.png)

-* Then enter accession number or book title.
+* Then enter accession number or isbn or book title.
 An auto-select list will appear with green / red indicator, please select the item with green indicator.
 Red indicator means, the item is not available for check-out.

 	![Quick circulation form](img/circulations-quick-circulation-form-2.png)